jotpowers/Personal-Growth/vignettes.md

 Earn the gift.
 Give the gift carefully.

+## Unsolicited Feedback Should Only Be Positive

+If someone hasn't requested feedback (see above), then the only feedback you should give is positive.
+They'll appreciate it, because it's positive.
+If you have negative/"here are things I think could be improved" feedback, keep that to yourself unless it is asked for.

 ## 30 Years Later, Bluetooth is Still Horrible

 I just wish the same [guy](https://en.wikipedia.org/wiki/Gunpei_Yokoi) that designed the [Game Boy](https://en.wikipedia.org/wiki/Game_Boy) had designed Bluetooth.
 Or how about the engineers behind the [Nokia 3210](https://en.wikipedia.org/wiki/Nokia_3210)?